 3. Be adventurous with your style of exercise

 A great fitness resolution is to promise yourself that you’ll try something new.
-Sometimes it’s nice to get yourself out of the air conditioned comfort of a gym and take a hike somewhere or run along the beach.
+Sometimes it’s nice to get yourself out of the air conditioned comfort and take a hike somewhere or run along the beach.
 Better yet, try something completely out of your comfort zone and get the adrenalin pumping with some trapeze flying or rock climbing.

 You could also try: Pole Dancing, Hot Yoga, Boxing, Stair climbs, Reformer Pilates, Trampolining.